GraphQL Reports API Access

 There are different ways of interacting with the Anchore Enterprise Reports GraphQL API.
 The following sections highlight two different options for exploring the Anchore Enterprise Reports GraphQL schema with a few examples.

-THe endpoint you use for interacting with the GraphQL API is the same host and port as the main V2 API.
+The endpoint you use for interacting with the GraphQL API is the same host and port as the main V2 API.
 The path is: /v2/reports/.

 To access it in a running Anchore Enterprise deployment, open one of the following urls in a browser: